Niaev/link_tracking/README.md

 # **link_tracking**

-A simple Python script tool and package that uses web crawling concepts to find links and pages around the internet ans SQLite databases to store found data.
+A simple Python script tool and package that uses web crawling concepts to find links and pages around the internet and SQLite databases to store found data.

 ## **Using**